 The simplest way is to pick it off the vine and pop them straight into your mouth.
 And if you want to add some nutritious crunch to your salad, these little fruits can’t be beat.
-You can also use them to make a cucumber mint infused water without using cucumbers.

 As mentioned, they are ideal for turning into pickles.
 And no martini is complete without adding a gherkin pickle.
 Come to think of it, cucamelons go great with several other cocktails.

 There’s not nearly as many recipes with cucamelon as there are for avocado toast, but some recipes feature them in stir fries.
 Some people claim they’re great with ceviche.

 Getting hungry?
 Before exploring some more recipes, let’s learn more about sandiitas….

 Cucamelons are native to Mexico and Central America.
 You can think of them as a cousin to regular cucumbers.
 They come from the same botanic family (Cucurbitaceae).
 But cucamelons are from a different genus—Melothria Scabra—than regular cucumbers.

 The fruit grows on a vine.
 The drought-tolerant plant easily takes root and produces a high yield of fruit.

 Julia Dimakos, a gardening expert, says that Melothria Scabra has a maturity of 80 days.
 If you live in, say, Minnesota, you want to plan ahead and have the plant fruit well before the frigid winter.
 However, you can grow it in the beginning of the cold season (early fall).

 According to Dimakos, the fruit can be grown in a pot, barrel or plastic bag.
 Just don’t forget to transfer the root after a few days to allow the plant to fully grow, she says.

 Or, of course, you can grow cucamelon in your outdoor garden.
 And if you add humic acid to the soil, you’ll likely getting a better yield.